Clients with a 48 Percent or a 49 Percent Impairment policy

 - A client whose accident occurs on or after 16 December 2004 is entitled to a lump-sum benefit only.
 Annuity benefits are not payable for transport accidents on or after 16 December 2004.

-- The TAC can pay LOEC benefits to an eligible client until his/her normal retirement age or until age 65 if no set retirement age exists in the client's pre-accident occupation and if the final impairment is 50% or more.
+- The TAC can pay LOEC benefits to an eligible client until the client reaches their 'pension age' if no set retirement age exists in the client's pre-accident occupation and if the final impairment is 50% or more.
 LOEC benefits are subject to review once in every 5 years.
 Refer to the LOEC Benefits policy.